 - Audiovisual material legally available online — download podcasts, vodcasts or programs from the internet (for universities, wanting to download radio programs from the internet, please note there are some limitations.
 Ask your copyright officer for advice.)

 - In any format – copy onto VHS, DVD or a hard drive

 - To use in teaching or to keep in the library as a resource

 A Screenrights licence also allows licensed schools and universities store, access and play recordings using the latest digital technologies, such as eTV and Clickview.
 These services complement the Screenrights licence by providing access to online repositories of tens of thousands of copied programs that you can stream for educational purposes in the classroom, or at home.

-Under the New Zealand Copyright Act, educational institutions without a Screenrights licence may infringing copyright. if they copy or communicate any programmes without covered by the agreement.
+Under the New Zealand Copyright Act, educational institutions without a Screenrights licence may infringing copyright if they copy or communicate any programmes without being covered by the agreement.
 Failure to get a Screenrights licence means that you will miss out on a comprehensive right to copy programs from television, radio and the internet.